-(23) "Practice Site" is a location or situation in which nursing experience with actual patient/client individuals or groups is obtained.
+(32) "Practice Site" is a location or situation in which nursing experience with actual patient/client individuals or groups is obtained.

-(24) "Practicum" is a course or session in which a student obtains experience in nursing in either a laboratory or practice site.
+(33) "Practicum" is a course or session in which a student obtains experience in nursing in either a laboratory or practice site.

-(25) "Program" means a school of nursing that prepares graduates for licensure as registered or licensed practical nurses.
+(34) "Program" means a nursing education program that prepares graduates for licensure as registered or licensed practical nurses.
 The terms "nursing program," or "nursing education program" as used in these rules, are synonymous with "Program."

-(26) "Representative of the Board" means the Education Consultant or Board designee qualified to perform the necessary responsibilities.
+(35) "Representative of the Board" means the Education Consultant or Board designee qualified to perform the necessary responsibilities.

-(27) "Shall" indicates a requirement.
+(36) "Shall" indicates a requirement.

-(28) "Site Visit" means that representative(s) of the Board go to the location of a program for specified purpose(s), which may include a survey for approval.
+(37) "Site Visit" means that representative(s) of the Board go to the location of a program for specified purpose(s) which may include a survey for approval.